thinkshout/commerce_iats/README.txt

 ### iATS Webservice: Credit card payment
 * Processes a credit card transaction
-* May optionally be used with [Commerce Card on File](https://drupal.org/project/commerce_cardonfile) to allow reuse of the card
+* May optionally be used with Commerce Card on File to allow reuse of the card

 ### iATS Webservice: Credit card customer code creation
-*
+* Creates an iATS customer code for a credit card
-* May optionally be used with [Commerce Card on File](https://drupal.org/project/commerce_cardonfile) to allow reuse of the card
+* May optionally be used with Commerce Card on File to allow reuse of the card
+* May optionally be used for recurring payments managed by iATS Payments

 ### iATS Webservice: ACH/EFT payment
-*
+* Processes an ACH/EFT transaction
-* May optionally be used with [Commerce Card on File](https://drupal.org/project/commerce_cardonfile) to allow reuse of the card
+* May optionally be used with Commerce Card on File to allow reuse of the card

 ### iATS Webservice: ACH/EFT customer code creation
-*
+* Creates an iATS customer code for a bank account.
-* May optionally be used with [Commerce Card on File](https://drupal.org/project/commerce_cardonfile) to allow reuse of the card
+* May optionally be used with Commerce Card on File to allow reuse of the card
+* May optionally be used for recurring payments managed by iATS Payments

-### iATS Webservice: Direct debit payment validation
+### iATS Webservice: Direct Debit payment validation
+* Validates a Direct Debit and retrieves an ACH/EFT reference number from the user's bank.
+* See "Direct Debit Checkout" documentation below.

-### iATS Webservice: Direct debit customer code creation
+### iATS Webservice: Direct Debit customer code creation
+* Creates an iATS customer code for a Direct Debit.

 ## Recurring Payment Checkout